Ernesto Alonso

-Ernesto Alonso (February 28, 1917 – August 7, 2007) was a Mexican producer, director, cinematographer and actor.
+Ernesto Ramírez Alonso (February 28, 1917 – August 7, 2007) was a Mexican producer, director, cinematographer and actor.
 He was nicknamed "El Señor Telenovela" ("Mr. Soap Opera") because most of his work centered on telenovelas known around the world.

 Acting career

 Ernesto began his career as an uncredited extra in La Zandunga (1938), a movie starring Lupe Vélez.
 He then appeared in 1939's "Papacito Lindo".
 His popularity grew as he starred in many films of the 1940s, including "La Gallina Culeca", "Historia de una gran Amor", "El Padre Morelas", "El Jorobado", "La Corte del Faraon", "Marina", "El Gallero", and "El Precio de la Gloria" in which he starred with his brother Alfonso Ramírez Alonso.

 He made another series of films throughout the 1950s, including as the narrator of Los Olvidados (1950) and the lead in Ensayo de un crimen (1955), both directed by Luis Buñuel.
 However, it wasn't until the 1960s that Ernesto began appearing in telenovelas.
 His first was "Cartas de amor" (1960) which also starred another rising star Angélica María.
 Ernesto from there on only came out in telenovelas including "Leyendas de Mexico" opposite Jacqueline Andere, with whom he worked a lot in both films and telenovelas.
 Alonso's most memorable performance was as Enrique de Martino in the 1983 telenovela El maleficio in which he played a devil-like character.
 His last acting appearance was in the telenovela Entre el Amor y el Odio (2002) in which he played Father Abad.
 Ernesto only made one film between those years, 1986's El Maleficio II.